Vyral/timothy-chase-recruiting/_posts/2019-05-28-whats-the-difference-between-an-inspection-and-an-appraisal.md

   - Home Buyer Tips
 excerpt: >-
   Many of my veteran clients ask me, “Do I need to get an inspection?”
 “What’s the difference between an inspection and an appraisal?”
-Learn the answers right here.
 enclosure:
 pullquote:
 enclosure_type: video/mp4